A Posteriori Probabilistic Bounds of Convex Scenario Programs with Validation Tests: Main Results

 \begin{rem} Theorem \ref{thm:1} enjoys wide generality in assessing a posteriori violation probabilities of scenario-based solutions, since it holds for \textit{any convex scenario program irrespective of the probability distribution $\mathbb{P}$}.
 Note that the randomness arises from sampling of both $N$ scenarios and $M$ validation samples, and $s_N^*$ is a random variable defined on $\Delta^N$ only, whereas $r_M^*$ is defined on the $(N+M)$-fold product probability space $\Delta^{N+M}$ since it depends on both $\bold{x}_N^*$ and validation data.
 Hence, the finite-sample probabilistic guarantee \eqref{eq:guarantee} only applies to a design-and-validate procedure in one-shot, and one is not allowed to repeat the validation phase over and over (with the same or a different solution) until a satisfactory performance is obtained. \end{rem}

-Next we show that with independence of $\{\epsilon(k,l)\}$ on $k$ and/or $l$ imposed, Theorem \ref{thm:1} turns out to unify many existing theoretical results, including the wait-and-judge approach in \cite{campi2018wait}, the one-sided C-P bound (\ref{eq:onesided}) in Theorem \ref{thm:0}, as well as the generic probabilistic guarantee (\ref{eq:campi}) in \cite{campi2008exact}.
+Next we show that with independence of $\{\epsilon(k,l)\}$ on $k$ and/or $l$ imposed, Theorem \ref{thm:1} turns out to unify many existing theoretical results, including the wait-and-judge approach in \cite{campi2018wait} as well as the generic probabilistic guarantee (\ref{eq:campi}) in \cite{campi2008exact}.
 First, the following result reveals itself as an obvious corollary of Theorem \ref{thm:1}, which enforces the two-indexed bounds $\{ \epsilon(k,l) \}$ to depend on $k$ only.

 \begin{clr}[Theorem 1 in \cite{campi2018wait}] Take $\epsilon(k,l) = \epsilon(k), \forall k \in \mathbb{N}_{0:\zeta},\ l \in \mathbb{N}_{0:M}$.
 Under Assumptions 1 and 2, it then holds that:

 where $\beta^*$ is the optimal value of the following problem: